kskovpen/TopKinFit/README.md

 ./buildPyLib.sh
 ```

-The latter command is used to build the Python wrapper (if needed).
+The last command is used to build the Python wrapper (if needed).

 How to use (in C++):